UPDATE on 1/12/17

 3) Beorn’s character lost all it’s charm, danger and delight.

-Like many, I was very much looking forward to the scenes with Beorn.
+I was very much looking forward to the scenes with Beorn.
 In the book, we see Gandalf use his wisdom to trick Beorn into allowing 14 people into his home, when Beorn would prefer to have none!
 Gandalf tells the exploits of the company as they arrive two by two.
 The whole scene is funny and interesting, and frankly would have been a nice way to recap the happenings of the first movie.

 At night, Beorn checks out the story and finds that it is true, and becomes an ally of the company – especially because he loved the fact that they killed the Great Goblin.
 It would have been wonderful to see this, instead of the wild, nonsensical chase from the Carrock with the made up “magical barrier” around the house.
 As for Gandalf breaking into Beorn’s house – it’s again ridiculous.
 Beorn would never stand for such a thing and Gandalf knew it.